ewallace/protocols/RNAtagseq.md

 10. Cleanup reverse transcription (2x SPRI) to remove enzyme, primers, and reaction buffer
     - Add 14 uL of sterile water to each reaction for a final volume of 40 uL
-    - Transfer to new tubes (NaOH may start degrading tubes)
+    - (Unless you're using NaOH-resistant polypropylene, transfer to new tubes as NaOH may start degrading tubes)
     - Add 2x reaction volume SPRI beads (80uL) to the sample in new tubes, and mix up/down 10x
     - Incubate at room temperature for 15min
     - Place on magnet for 5 min or until solution is clear